-Whose animals can be a part of the study?
+Whose can be a part of the study?

-Right now we are only recruiting patients visiting Cummings Veterinary Medical Center at Tufts University for emergency care.
-We are happy to include most pets, including dogs, cats, rabbits, chickens, hamsters, gerbils, mice, rats, horses, pig, sheep, cattle, and other species.
+We are recruiting animal owners in the New England area for our animal-only and animal+owner home kits, as well as patients visiting Cummings Veterinary Medical Center at Tufts University.
+We are happy to include most pets, including dogs, cats, rabbits, hamsters, gerbils, mice, rats, horses, pig, sheep, cattle, and other species.
 For the safety of our veterinary staff, we will not enroll animals who are aggressive and pose a serious bite risk.

-Do I have to be sick for my animal to be included in the study?
+Do I have to be sick to be included in the study?

-What will you learn from the survey and nose and mouth swabs?
+What will you learn from the questionnaire samples?

-We use nasal and oral swabs to see if we can detect any coronavirus on them, and to better understand how this virus spreads and changes.
+We use saliva and nose/mouth swabs to see if we can detect any coronavirus in them, and to better understand how this virus spreads and changes.

-Your survey results will be used to see if there are behaviors that might increase the risk of coronavirus transmission from humans to animals.
-We can also use these results to see if there may be coronavirus in areas that don’t know it yet.
+Your questionnaire results will be used to see if there are behaviors that might increase the risk of coronavirus transmission from humans to animals.

 Why don't you call your results conclusive or confirmed?